-An introduction to the elements and principles of visual expression, with an emphasis on threedimensional form.
+An introduction to the elements and principles of visual expression, with an emphasis on three-dimensional form.
 Students will develop the visual vocabulary, technical skills, and critical thinking necessary to engage in creative problem solving.
 Students will employ a wide range of formal and conceptual approaches, and media, in an exploration of the interaction between surface, form, space, and time.
 An interdisciplinary, cross-cultural approach will be utilized in introducing methods, materials and concepts of visual expression within the context of both historical and contemporary visual culture.
 Two hours lecture, four hours studio each week.
 Formerly AR 104.
-3 semester hours

-ARTT 105 Color Theory and Application (ARTD)
+ARTT 105 Color Theory and Application

 An introduction to the expressive, symbolic, decorative, and aesthetic aspects of color.
 Investigation of color theories and solutions to a variety of problems using color as a tool.
 Two hours lecture, four hours studio each week.
-Formerly AR 105.
+Formerly AR 105.3 semester hours

-ARTT 112 Digital Photography for Fine Arts I (ARTD)
+ARTT 112 Digital Photography for Fine Arts I (ARTD, GEIR, GEEL)

 A general introduction to electronic still photography, beginning with traditional photographic and art concepts.
-Students will explore image manipulation using personal computers supported by scanners, photo CDs, and digital cameras.
-Students will use the most advanced photo editing software available to create new artistic images.
+Students explore image manipulation using personal computers supported by digital cameras and other available technologies.
+Students create a series of projects using the most advanced photo editing software available to create artistic images.
 Two hours lecture, four hours laboratory each week.
 Formerly AR 112.
-3 semester hours

-ARTT 116 Digital Tools for the Visual Arts (ARTD) (Credit cannot be received for both ARTT 116 and GDES 116).
+ARTT 116 Digital Tools for the Visual Arts (ARTD, GEIR, GEEL)

+(Credit cannot be received for both ARTT 116 and GDES 116).

-An introduction to the digital tools used in the visual arts and the social, cultural, and ethical application of those tools.
+An introduction to the digital tools used in the visual arts and the social, cultural and ethical application of those tools.
 Students are exposed to the theory and function of the major software packages, basic digital design principles, and collaborative processes utilized in the visual arts.
 Topics include operating systems, typography, vector and bitmap imaging, page layout, PDF creation and editing, timeline-based video editing, file transfer, output, web, emerging technologies, and other material relative to the digital visual arts workflow.
 Two hours lecture, four hours laboratory each week.
 Formerly AR 116/GD 116.
-4 semester hours

-ARTT 120 Ceramics I (ARTD)
+ARTT 120 Ceramics I (ARTD, GEIR, GEEL, [M])

-First of two related courses (with ARTT 220).
-The aesthetic and technical aspects of the ceramic process.
+First of two related courses (with ARTT 220) that focus on the aesthetic and technical aspects of the ceramic process.
 Studio sessions will involve an exploration of the nature of clay, decorative processes, glazes, and firing via hand-built pottery.
-A general survey of historical and contemporary ceramic art forms is included.
-Wheel-thrown pottery techniques are also introduced.
+A survey of historical and contemporary ceramic art forms is included.
 Design and craftsmanship are emphasized.
 Two hours lecture, four hours studio each week.
 Formerly AR 121.
-3 semester hours

-ARTT 123 Crafts (ARTD) (R and TP/SS only)
+ARTT 123 Crafts (R and TP/SS only) (ARTD, GEIR, GEEL)